Smakdata24/etl_project_group_0/README.md

 ##Transformation:
 - Converted raw data from a text file to a CSV file
-- Read CSV faile into jupyter notebook and created dataframes for each file.
+- Read CSV file into jupyter notebook and created dataframes for each file.
+- Dropped duplicates
+- Reanmed columns

 ###Data Requirements: